kandalgaonkarshubham/websocket-test/README.md

 ### 1. Root Worker

-Deploy the root Worker (Nuxt) project from the root folder:
+Deploy the root Worker (Nuxt) from the root folder:

 ```bash
 wrangler deploy